Risk–return spectrum: Short-term loans to blue-chip corporations

 Following the lowest-risk investments are short-dated bills of exchange from major blue-chip corporations with the highest credit ratings.
 The further away from perfect the credit rating, the higher up the risk-return spectrum that particular investment will be.

-Mid- and long-term loans to blue-chip corporations
+Mid-term and long-term loans to blue-chip corporations

 Overlapping the range for short-term debt is the longer term debt from those same well-rated corporations.
 These are higher up the range because the maturity has increased.
 The overlap occurs of the mid-term debt of the best rated corporations with the short-term debt of the nearly perfectly, but not perfectly rated corporations.

 In this arena, the debts are called investment grade by the rating agencies.
 The lower the credit rating, the higher the yield and thus the expected return.

 Rental property

 A commercial property that the investor rents out is comparable in risk or return to a low-investment grade.
 Industrial property has higher risk and returns, followed by residential (with the possible exception of the investor's own home).